 Laboratory/analyte results that could unblind the study will not be reported to investigative sites or blinded personnel until the study has been unblinded.
-This includes PK assessments and any post-baseline biomarker or PD assessments.
+This includes any post-baseline biomarker or PD assessments.

 10.3 APPENDIX 3: ADVERSE EVENTS: DEFINITIONS AND PROCEDURES FOR RECORDING, EVALUATING, FOLLOW-UP, AND REPORTING